-Of course I did not share my shock with the customer – and through the course of testing our high tech scientific cure to what ailed them, I did see a glimmer of respect for the science.
+Of course, I did not share my shock with the customer – and through the course of testing our high-tech scientific cure to what ailed them, I did see a glimmer of respect for the science.
 As soon as we left, however, I ranted.
 “I can’t believe he called you the Epoxy Glue Girl!”
-Obviously I was concerned about the word Glue.
-She thought I was being a feminist and commenting on them calling her a Girl.
+Obviously, I was concerned about the word Glue.
+She thought I was a feminist and commenting on them calling her a Girl.
 Her response was a complete surprise.
 “Honest, I’m thrilled with the new title.
 Before they started using epoxy glue – I sold them screws for this application.
-Back then – they announced “the screw lady has arrived.”
-I can’t help see that the title was an improvement – but I asked her to work on it and see if we can’t progress to Epoxy Adhesive Girl?
+Back then – they announced, “the screw lady has arrived.”
+I can’t help but see that the title was an improvement – but I asked her to work on it and see if we can’t progress to Epoxy Adhesive Girl?

 I expect my predisposition to angst over the word glue comes from my children.
-One of them had asked what the term “It’s time to send that old nag to the glue factory” meant.
-Shortly after providing the answer I began the evening nag about doing homework, bathing, packing backpacks for the next day.
-Instead of complaining, the three of them were all giggling over an inside joke.
-They finally shared that they thought if I was going to be an old nag I ought to go back to work – “Ha Ha Ha – cuz you work in a glue factory – get it Mom?”
+One had asked what the term “It’s time to send that old nag to the glue factory” meant.
+Shortly after providing the answer, I began the evening nagging about doing homework, bathing, and packing backpacks for the next day.
+Instead of complaining, the three were giggling over an inside joke.
+They finally shared that they thought if I was going to be an old nag, I ought to go back to work – “Ha Ha Ha – cuz you work in a glue factory – get it, Mom?”